Why partner with Shields to create or grow a specialty pharmacy program?

 - Shields Removes Organizational Risk – taking your star players from other projects to run this one, part time or full time, is a drain on organizational energy and focus.
 Shields can ensure that your current teams stay focused on providing world-class care while your specialty pharmacy is created or expanded.

-- Shields Removes Execution/Implementation Risk – most hospitals and health systems cannot hire and train top-tier pharmacy staff quickly enough to quickly ramp up or expand a new business.
+- Shields Removes Execution/Implementation Risk – most hospitals and health systems cannot hire and train top-tier pharmacy staff fast enough to ramp up or expand a new business.
 Shields can do that for you.
-We also provide immediate access to the vital back-end infrastructure, LDD drugs, payor access and more that makes a hospital specialty pharmacy operate efficiently and effectively.
+We also provide immediate access to the vital back-end infrastructure, LDD drugs, payor access and more that make a hospital specialty pharmacy operate efficiently and effectively.

-- When you partner with Shields, you quickly plug into vital drug and insurance access but fully retain what you give away to contract specialty pharmacies:
+- When you partner with Shields, you quickly gain access to vital payors and Limited Distribution Drugs (LDDs) but fully retain what you may now give away to contract specialty pharmacies:

 - Payor access